Florida Braces For 'Life-Threatening' Hurricane Michael To Hit Panhandle On Wednesday

 Everyone in hurricane and storm surge warning zones should prepare for life-threatening winds, the NHC said.
 As Michael moves inland, southern Georgia and southeast Alabama can expect damaging winds, too.

-"Hurricane Michael is a massive storm that could bring total devastation to parts of our state, especially in the Panhandle," said Florida Governor Rick Scott in a Monday press conference.
+"Hurricane Michael is a massive storm that could bring total devastation to parts of our state, especially in the Panhandle," said Florida Gov. Rick Scott in a Monday press conference.

 President Trump has committed to providing any federal resources Florida may need, according to Scott.
 "As Hurricane Michael nears landfall, we are working with state and local officials in Florida to take all necessary precautions," Trump said on Monday.
 "It looks like another big one."